 Privacy versus security is dominating the news this week with the Apple versus FBI driving headlines.
 However, this issue is not new and companies trying to find the right balance between security and privacy has been going on for decades.
 Let me start by saying that this is a very important debate with no “right” answer just different approaches based on your political philosophy.

-On a more personal note this issue has relevance to the trial of Teagan’s killer.
-We know that apple devices were a part of Teagan's homocide investigation and getting access to evidence very likely could have been impacted by passwords and encryption.
+On a more personal note, this issue has relevance to the trial of Teagan’s killer.
+We know that Apple devices were a part of Teagan’s homicide investigation and getting access to evidence very likely could have been impacted by passwords and encryption.
 So do I wish that Government could have simple access to our personal computing devices?
-The person responsible for the death of my beautiful 8 year-old daughter could benefit and there is nothing i want more that to see justice for Teagan.
+The person responsible for the death of my beautiful 8-year-old daughter could benefit and there is nothing I want more than to see justice for Teagan.
 So it feels strange to say but the answer is not at any cost…we have rule of law that pertains to the physical world and now we must strike the right balance in the digital world.

 “They who can give up essential liberty to obtain a little temporary safety deserve neither liberty nor safety.” ― Benjamin Franklin